 Another alternative is for the vendor to run the data platform, especially if it is open source.
 MySQL is a popular example that has implementations with most vendors, where they will run the facility for you, leaving the developer to connect the service by API.
 This too is a good way to proceed, as you are likely to find the same service replicated with competitors, although sometimes at a surprisingly high price.

 If you are in control of your development stack, a further method is to create your own image that includes an operating system and use the supplier for bare metal alone.
 The first advantage is speed: all of your construction and stacking took place on the build servers, not on production infrastructure.
+Only a single image is installed and is the quickest way to set up servers.
 The second advantage is image immutability, so it can’t be changed once deployed, which is a reassurance when confirming security hygiene.

-Finally, we should re-mention container technology in the form of Docker, which is evolving into a distinct platform of its own.
-This abstraction allows whole or sections of your application stack to be deployed in a dynamic framework, independent of the choices of your provider.
-It includes libraries and non-kernel parts of the operating system.
+Docker is the leading example of containers and is evolving into its own ecosystem with a distinct platform of its own.
+The container abstraction allows parts or all of your application stack to be deployed in a dynamic framework, which allows spare capacity to be used efficiently.
+A Docker image includes libraries and non-kernel parts of the operating system and is more light-weight than a virtual machine.
 This emerging technology, more than any other, shows the way for future investment preservation.

 Data at Rest